xyflow/xyflow/README.md

 ## Development

+First of all you need to install the React Flow dependencies `npm install` and the ones of the examples `cd example && npm install`.

-If you want to contribute or develop some custom features the easiest way is to start the dev server:
+If you want to contribute or develop some custom features the easiest way is to start the dev server.

 ```
 npm run dev
 ```

-This serves the content of the `examples` folder and watches changes inside the `src` folder.
+This serves the content of the `example` folder and watches changes inside the `src` folder.
 The examples are using the source of the `src` folder.

 ## Testing